John Hodgkinson (actor, born 1966)

 John Hodgkinson (born 21 June 1966) is an English actor.
-He is known predominantly for his stage work with the Royal Shakespeare Company and for his performance as Tom Kettle in The Ferryman, for which he has been nominated as Best Actor in a Supporting Role in the 2018 Laurence Olivier Awards.
+He is known mostly for his stage work with the Royal Shakespeare Company and for his performance as Tom Kettle in The Ferryman, for which he was nominated as Best Actor in a Supporting Role in the 2018 Laurence Olivier Awards.
 In 2011, he was named The Journal's Performing Artist of the Year for the part of Chris Mullin in Michael Chaplin's A Walk on Part with the Live Theatre Company.

 Early life

 Hodgkinson was born in Surbiton, Greater London.
 He attended the Webber Douglas Academy of Dramatic Art.